Updated August 24, 2023

 Visualizations in graphical form tell the story better than any other form.
 But an interactive chart is even better.
 The interactive chart makes visualization better and user-friendly.
 When a user clicks on a value, then the result is shown.
-For example, if the chart is showing “Sales” on the chart and a user wants to see the “Profit” then by clicking on the “Profit” shows the “Profit” chart accordingly.
+For example, if the chart is showing “Sales” on the chart and a user wants to see the “Profit”, then by clicking on the “Profit” shows the “Profit” chart accordingly.
 In this way, the interactive chart works.
 Charts can be filled with different colors for eye-catching.
 Every organization needs this chart, and a data analyst works on such charts to make it more interactive and visually friendly.
 This type of chart is mostly used in finance models where a business needs to understand its loss and profits.
 This type of chart can be plotted in many visualization software, including MS Excel.
 Charts in Excel is comparatively easier.

 Methods to Build an Interactive Chart

 Let’s discuss some methods of building an Interactive chart in Excel.

-- Plotting a chart needs a tabular data.
+- Plotting a chart needs tabular data.
 Data is mostly vertically by default.
-We can convert it into a horizontal form as shown below.
+We can convert it into a horizontal form, as shown below.
 Below is the table.

 - The table can be copied and pasted in transpose form, as shown below.

 - Now, we can insert a scrollbar by going to Developer options >

 We’ll have to draw the scrollbar in this way.

 - The next step is to right-click on the scrollbar and select “Format options”, as shown below.

 Then we’ll have to choose “Control”, and the window will come up then.